Boston to Welcome British Royalty on Wednesday at City Hall Plaza

 Get New England news, weather forecasts and entertainment stories to your inbox.
 Sign up for NECN newsletters.

-The newly revamped City Hall Plaza will be showcased Wednesday, when the royals, Mayor Wu and Ambassador Caroline Kennedy speak to the crowds from the new Speaker’s Corner on the plaza.
+The newly revamped City Hall Plaza will be showcased Wednesday, when the prince, Mayor Wu and Ambassador Caroline Kennedy speak to the crowds from the new Speaker’s Corner on the plaza.

 A tent has been set up due to the rain that's being expected in the afternoon.